-Why is it important for people with Parkinson’s?
+Why is Telehealth Important for People with Parkinson’s?

-For the Parkinson’s community, telemedicine has the potential to be a powerfully valuable service in terms of improving quality of life, and better management of symptoms by increasing access to specialists.
+For the Parkinson’s community, telehealth has the potential to be a powerfully valuable service in terms of improving quality of life and better management of symptoms by increasing access to specialists.
 Learn more.

 Because of current laws, telemedicine is currently limited in scope and availability so those who need it most can’t access or benefit from it.
 PAN is focusing on two specific policy areas where we believe we can have an impact: state physician licensure policies and Medicare reimbursement.
 Learn more.

-PAN has endorsed and is advocating for legislation to remove current policy barriers to the practice of telemedicine.
+PAN has endorsed and is advocating for legislation to remove current policy barriers to the practice of telehealth.
 Learn more.

 - Take Action